Online slot regulation in Australia: What's important to know?

-Australia is one of the largest countries in terms of the number of online slot players.
-However, despite the popularity of poki (slot machines), the laws here strictly regulate who can offer such games and who cannot.
-Below we will tell you how everything works from a legal point of view and what to pay attention to when choosing online slots.
+Australia is one of the largest countries in terms of online slot players.
+However, despite the popularity of pokas (slot machines), the laws here strictly regulate who can offer such games and who cannot.
+Below we will tell you how everything works from a legal point of view and what to look for when choosing online slots.

 Legislative framework

-In Australia, regulation of gambling, including online slots, is being built at the federal and state levels.
+In Australia, gambling regulation, including online slots, is built at the federal and state levels.

 1. Federal Level - Interactive Gambling Act (IGA) 2001